BlookHo/talented_alex_rb/README.md

 ```

 Third basket is incorrect.
 Scanning of :FR1 will also involve Rule#1 applying.
+Rule#2 will be applied as well (three :AP1).
 So, this basket content should be:

 ```
 Basket 3 ruled out content: AP1, AP1, FR1, FR1, AP1